JaneliaSciComp/exllsm-circuit-reconstruction/docs/SynapsePrediction.md

 Details on methods to generate neurons masks for ExLLSM images can be found in the [Neuron Segmentation](NeuronSegmentation.md) and [Image Processing](ImageProcessing.md) sections.

 Each workflow generates intermediate data volumes that are typically stored in the same N5 container but in different N5 datasets.
-The default N5 container name for intermediate data is specified by the `--working_container` parameter and the parameters for the intermediate datasets with their default values are defined below in the '[Global Optional Parameters](#global-optional-parameters)' section
+The default N5 container name for intermediate data is specified by the `--working_container` parameter and the parameters for the intermediate datasets with their default values are defined below in the [Global Optional Parameters](#global-optional-parameters) section

 ## Global Required Parameters
 These parameters are required for all workflows: